ricardo-719/adams-busy-buzz/readme.txt

 		WP Google Maps plugin is recommended to use google map inside theme.

 == How to add Map? ==
-Kids Education Pro theme supports WP Google Maps plugin.
+Pro theme supports WP Google Maps plugin.
 You can add shortcode using WP Google Maps widget or Place shortcode in any page or post you want to use.

 	For more details Visit https://wordpress.org/plugins/wp-google-maps/faq/